Tips & How

 Independent Driving (20 Minutes)

 For approximately 20 minutes of the test, you'll be asked to drive independently, either following sat-nav directions or road signs to a destination.
-This section tests whether you can make decisions on your own without constant instruction.

 The Manoeuvre